 If you're wondering about other things as well, though, ask the pediatrician at your next visit.
 Be very specific, and don't leave without answers you're satisfied with.
 Every state has early intervention for kids who need a little boost!

 My first child (gifted, graduating from high school this year!) never quite "got" the whole tipping it up so you can get some, until she was well over a year old.
-(I'd nursed her, so bottles were not her first mode of drinking!)

 They are all different, as was said.
 Chances are, he is just enjoying his time with his mama.
 But if you are concerned, do ask!